 What is known is that PMS does not occur before the onset of the first period, during pregnancy or after natural or surgical menopause.
 Although the precise cause remains elusive, ovulation appears to be an important factor, with evidence suggesting that the symptoms are generally a result of changes in brain chemistry triggered by fluctuations in ovarian hormones.
-Both oestrogen and progesterone levels generally fall sharply before a period and this sudden change is thought to trigger PMS.
+Both Oestrogen is one of the main female sex hormones…. and Progesterone is one of the main female sex hormones…. levels generally fall sharply before a period and this sudden change is thought to trigger PMS.

-Two major brain chemicals (neurotransmitters) seem to be affected by this change – serotonin and gamma-aminobutyric acid (GABA).
-Serotonin – sometimes called the ‘happy hormone’ has been shown to help control appetite and carbohydrate cravings.
+Two major brain chemicals (neurotransmitters) seem to be affected by this change – Serotonin is a hormone found naturally in the brain and digestive tract.
+It is often referred to as the ‘happy hormone’ as it influences mood…. and gamma-aminobutyric acid (GABA).
+Serotonin – sometimes called the ‘happy hormone’ has been shown to help control appetite and Carbohydrates are the primary source of energy for the body as they can be broken down into glucose (sugar) more readily than either protein or… cravings.
 Oestrogen helps to improve mood by keeping up the levels of serotonin.
 Antidepressants like Prozac and Seroxat are thought to work by helping to maintain levels of serotonin, although there are more natural ways to achieve the same thing (see below).

-Similarly a derivative of progesterone enhances the production of GABA, which is a calming neurotransmitter that switches off adrenalin, helping to reduce anxiety and irritability.
+Similarly a derivative of progesterone enhances the production of GABA, which is a calming A neurotransmitter is a chemical messenger that carries signals between body cells.
+They are various types of neurotransmitters which play a major role in everyday… that switches off adrenalin, helping to reduce anxiety and irritability.
 So falling levels of oestrogen and progesterone before a period could plausibly trigger PMS symptoms.
 Peri-menopausal and post-natal depression seem to bear this theory out, as in both cases there is a major decrease in both hormones.

-Dopamine is another neurotransmitter involved, as you will see later.
+Dopamine is a neurotransmitter (chemical messenger) found within the brain.
+It has a variety of influences on brain function including playing a role in regulating… is another neurotransmitter involved, as you will see later.
 Having a well-balanced diet is the best way to provide the nutrients needed for all three of these neurotransmitters to work effectively.
-The protein that you eat is made up of amino acids, which are vital for many processes in your body, including making hormones, enzymes, and neurotransmitters.
+The Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… that you eat is made up of Amino acids are commonly known as the building blocks of protein.
+There are 20 standard amino acids from which almost all proteins are made.
+Nine…, which are vital for many processes in your body, including making hormones, enzymes, and neurotransmitters.
 There are 22 altogether, eight of which are ‘essential’ which means they cannot be made in the body and therefore must come from the diet.

 Tryptophan is one of these essential amino acids and is the raw material from which your body makes serotonin.
 However, it is the least abundant essential amino acid in food.
 Meat, beef, game, poultry, eggs and almonds are among the best sources.
 Dairy products, grains and chocolate also provide good amounts.
 Although chocolate is a stimulant and the sugar it provides makes it doubly attractive if you are having a blood sugar dip, it would be best not to rely on chocolate for your source of tryptophan.